iotserver24/Free-mail/README.md

 - Attachment pipeline that uploads files to Catbox (25 MB per file limit) and stores metadata in MongoDB.
 - Health endpoint (`/health`) plus detailed API reference in `backend/docs/api-reference.md`.
 - Environment-first configuration so every dependency (MongoDB, Brevo, Catbox, Cloudflare) can be swapped per deployment.

+## Admin User Management

+Free-mail supports a role-based user system:

+- **Admin**: Can create new users, manage all domains and inboxes, and view all system data.
+- **User**: Can view their own domains and inboxes.

+### Creating Users (Admin Only)

+Admins can create new users via the API (`POST /api/users`).
+Required fields include:

+- `username`: The user's desired handle.
+- `domain_id`: The domain to associate with the user's email (e.g., `username@domain.com`).
+- `personal_email`: A recovery email address for password resets.

+The system automatically:

+1. Creates the user account.
+2. Provisions a main inbox.
+3. Sends an invite email to the `personal_email` with a link to set the password.

 ---